Upcoming events in Northeast India to attend in 2025

 - Insider.in or northeastfestival.com for regional updates

-From exciting trade shows and cultural festivals to outdoor adventures, 2025 promises to be an exciting year to explore Northeast India.
+From vibrant trade shows and cultural festivals to outdoor adventures, 2025 promises to be an exciting year to explore Northeast India.
 Whether you are visiting for business, music, or culture, there is something for everyone in this beautiful region of the country.